rtmigo/commie/README.md

 // stretched into two lines
 ```

-Combine them into groups like that:
+The comments from the example above can be grouped into three groups as follows:

 ```python
 from commie import iter_comments, group_singleline_comments

 for group in group_singleline_comments(iter_comments(...)):
   # ... each group is a list of Comment objects ...
 ```

 --------------------------------------------------------